 Tour Cost: $2,350

-(includes all lodging, breakfasts and dinners, van shuttles from Denver to Grand Junction prior to tour and from Dotsero to Denver following tour, park entrance fees, support van, leaders, tour maps & narratives)
+Includes all lodging, breakfasts and dinners, park entrance fees, support van, leaders, tour maps and narratives.

 Additional Single Occupancy Lodging Cost: $400

-Dominating the limitless skyscape of western Colorado looms the massive Grand Mesa, the world’s largest mesa.
-Situated just to the east of Grand Junction between the Colorado and Gunnison Rivers, encompassing almost 500 square miles of wooded timberland and more than 100 crystalline lakes, the Grand Mesa truly is western Colorado’s premier playground.
-Much of the mesa sits above 10,000 feet in elevation, reaching a maximum of 11,327’ at Crater Peak, clearing towering above the surrounding Grand Valley.
+Dominating the limitless skyscape of Western Colorado is the massive Grand Mesa, the world’s largest mesa.
+Situated just to the east of Grand Junction between the Colorado and Gunnison Rivers, and encompassing almost 500 square miles of wooded timberland and more than 100 crystalline lakes, the Grand Mesa truly is Western Colorado’s premier playground.
+Much of the mesa sits above 10,000 feet in elevation, reaching a maximum of 11,327 feet at Crater Peak, clearly towering above the surrounding Grand Valley.

-Truth be told, we also inexcusably overlooked Colorado’s wine country for too long.
+Colorado's wine country is equally compelling.
 The vast majority of Colorado’s vineyards are concentrated in the Grand Valley and Orchard Mesa between Grand Junction and Palisade, and in the valley of the North Fork of the Gunnison River near Hotchkiss and Paonia.
-In all, Colorado is home to more than 80 wineries and the highest altitude vineyards in the U.S. The region has received two highly coveted, federally mandated American Viticultural Area (AVA) designations deemed essential for conveying quality.
+In all, Colorado is home to more than 80 wineries and the highest vineyards in the U.S. The region has received two highly coveted, federally mandated American Viticultural Area (AVA) designations.

-In the course of this 7 - day biking trip, we’ll tour both AVA regions, climb the Grand Mesa that links the two areas, and throw in visits to the Colorado National Monument and a ride along the Colorado River bike trail through Glenwood Canyon before we’re finished.
+In the course of this seven - day cycling trip, we’ll tour both AVA regions, climb the Grand Mesa that links the two areas, visit Colorado National Monument and ride along the Colorado River bike trail through Glenwood Canyon before we’re finished.

-We’ll assemble in Grand Junction (we’ll provide a van shuttle from the Denver airport) and ride into the Colorado Monument early morning of Day 2.
+We’ll assemble in Grand Junction (van shuttle from the Denver airport available) and ride into the Colorado National Monument early morning of Day 2.
 We’ll climb to the monument’s summit along historic Rim Rock Drive in what will be a worthy tune-up for the Grand Mesa.
 We’ll spend much of the day exploring the park’s stunning red rock formations, including a hike to the sandstone grotto of Devil’s Kitchen.
 We’ll ride to Palisade later in the afternoon and spend our first of two overnights.